Embitel

 Functional Safety in Automotive:

-The consequences may involve loss of life or property, financial loss, legal liability, regulatory actions or even the loss of goodwill for all of those involved.
+Inability or delay in identifying or mitigating instances of ECU (hardware/software) failure can impact all stakeholders throughout the value chain—including ECU suppliers, car manufacturers, and end users.
+The consequences may involve loss of life or property, financial loss, legal liability, regulatory actions, or even the loss of goodwill for all involved.

-And this is why today modern vehicles are required to adhere to the safety standards listed within the Automotive Safety Integrity Level (ASIL).
-ASIL is a risk classification scheme specified within the ISO 26262 – a Functional Safety standard for Road Vehicles.
+This is why modern vehicles are required to adhere to the safety standards listed within the Automotive Safety Integrity Level (ASIL), a risk classification scheme defined in the ISO 26262 standard.

 Functional Saftey Automotive